swiftlang/swift/docs/SIL.rst

 TODO: Dataflow analysis not implemented yet. initialize_var currently is passed through to IRGen and lowers to zero initialization.

 TODO: Do we actually need an instruction to model this?
+Should alloc instructions just implicitly require definitive initialization?

 A pseudo-instruction that notionally "stores" the "must be initialized" value to the address ``%0``.
 In dataflow analysis, this value has the following